huwenboshi/huwenboshi.github.io/_posts/2017-11-23-tips-for-formatting-gwas-summary-stats.markdown

 The header of GWAS summary statistics data files tells what type of information of the GWAS is available and unavailable in the file.
 The following is a list of some typical headers.
-If the information that you need for your analysis is not in the header (e.g. sample size, number of cases and controls, etc.), then you will have to read the GWAS paper to extract these information.
+If the information that one need for their analyses is not in the header (e.g. sample size, number of cases and controls, etc.), then one will have to read the GWAS paper to extract these information.

 ```